How Vehicle Weight Affects Your Car Insurance Rates in 2026

 • In large-truck crashes, 70% of fatalities in 2023 were occupants of other vehicles — typically smaller sedans and passenger cars.

-• Industry-wide, repair costs for heavier vehicles with complex suspension, towing equipment, and structural components are rising alongside parts prices.
+• Industry-wide, repair costs for heavier vehicles with complex suspension, towing equipment, advanced driver assistance systems (ADAS), and structural components continue to climb alongside parts prices.

 The Arms Race on American Roads